r0bis/work-time-model-psy/README.md

 Using cell names it is possible to avoid a lot of the mess with absolute and relative cell addressing.
 The most important names are like: `availableWeeks` or `availableHours` - how many weeks and hours a year are available to a full time worker.
 If the worker is employed part time then the numbers can easily be modified (for 4 days a week work coefficient is 0.8 and so on).

+Fuller description and grouping of cells will be placed in folder `technical-help`.
+There are really just a few types of cells - as soon as you understand that, it should be easy to adapt the sheet to your needs.
+For now do not pay too much attention to the variables, I will explain them better in a couple of weeks.

 ### All named cells:

 * `availableFTE` - available FTE  in 'Res-Demand' sheet